What’s up readers?

 Basically, all the men on both sides of my family were noticeably bald by 25 or younger.

 Ever since I was about 8 years old I knew that my beautiful hair would disappear.

 My baldness kicked into high gear right after my 22nd birthday.
 It became noticeable to other people shortly before my 23rd birthday.
-Currently approaching my 25th birthday and it’s pretty f*cking noticeable and makes me look about 35 years old.
+Currently approaching my mid 20s and it’s pretty f*cking noticeable and makes me look about 35 years old.

 So yes, I’m overly qualified to write about this.
 Anyway, I’ll write this as if I’m having a conversation with my younger self.

 “WILL 18-25 YEAR OLD GIRLS STILL FUCK A BALD GUY?!?!?!”

 Seriously, girls don’t care about balding on men.
 It’s just not how they are biologically programmed.

 Women don’t look at men and say, “Ew.
 You’re balding, I don’t want to have sex with you.
 You creepy loser.
 Get away from me.”

 Actually, they say that all the time lol.
 I’ve literally had women say that to me.

 Women also tell me they want a nice guy that treats them like a princess, buys flowers, and licks their toes.
 Despite that, they fuck the most mentally (and physically) abusive guys while putting Mr. Flowers and Toe Licker in the friend zone.

 The only caveat with balding is that you probably won’t get many Tinder matches… Vietnam is great for Tinder, so you’ll do fine here.
 Women don’t actually know what they want in a romantic partner, for reasons I won’t get into on this website, so they just say they want a hot guy that treats them like a Queen.
 And on Tinder all they have to go on is a picture, so they swipe right on good looking guys.

 Ok.
 Moving on.